About WWHS Community Foundation

 Gary Griffith, Vice PresidentGary Griffith was elected to the Dallas City Council in May 2003 and served two terms through June 2007.
 He believes strongly in community service and gives his volunteer time by serving on a variety of boards for charitable organizations in Dallas.
 Mr Griffith grew up in East Dallas and is a proud graduate of Woodrow Wilson High School, Class of 1966.

 Emily Martin, SecretaryEmily L. Martin is the managing partner of Thompson & Martin, a strategic communications firm she founded in 1987.
 In addition, she is a director of the Park Cities Baptist Church Library.
 She earned both a BA in psychology and an MBA in marketing from Southern Methodist University.
 She also earned a ThM from Dallas Theological Seminary.
 In recent years, Ms. Martin’s volunteer activities have centered around public schools and mentoring organizations, including two terms as president of the Woodrow PTA from 2007-2009.

 Susan SchuergerSusan Schuerger has been a tireless advocate for her schools and the community.
 Susan has served as PTA president and SBDM committees at Lakewood Elementary, J.L.
 Long Middle School, and Woodrow Wilson High School.
 She founded and is presently the chairman of the Woodrow Wilson Community Council, a consortium of PTA and SBDM members from each of the Woodrow feeder schools.
+In 2015, she was awarded the prestigious and rare Extended Service Award by the Texas Congress of Parekts and Teachers.
 She has been involved in education as a Clinical Instructor of Physical Therapy, developed program curriculum for the Texas Tech School of Physical Therapy, and was an Assistant Professor of Physical Therapy at Southwestern University School of Allied Health, teaching and revising curriculum.
 She is the proud parent of five Woodrow graduates.